A 12 km walk through Brabant Wallon. It starts in Nodebais, connects three villages and stops at two exceptional chapels.

 You can start by enjoying the view over the lake:

 I enjoyed this walk immensely.
-Partly because after what seemed interminable weekends of thick grey cloud and rain in Belgium, a fine, dry and sunny Saturday dawned – and lasted the whole day.
+Partly because I was able to do it on a fine, dry and sunny Saturday.
 But another reason is that the work encompasses a couple of interesting chapels.

 The Gosin Chapel